Note: CHI 2026 has no hybrid or remote attendance.

 - Background information.

-- A research description (6 pages max.) using the ACM Master Article Submission Template (single column).
+- A research description (6 pages max., excluding references) using the ACM Master Article Submission Template (single column).

 - The April 2023 ACM Policy on Authorship and use of large language models (LLMs), and the SIGCHI blog post about it.